 As a contributor I have a copy to give away and I figured there would be a few people out there who would like to get their taste-buds on this one!

-I’m inspired by everyone’s answers about what foods they would like to flip, you can bet you’ll see many of them show up her at some stage, thanks for entering!
+I’m inspired by everyone’s answers about what foods they would like to flip, you can bet you’ll see many of them show up here at some stage!

 Of course there are a heap of naughty-but-nice chocolate recipes already floating around in my archives including Vegan Chocolate Ice Cream, Choc Macadamia Spread, Vegan Chocolate Fudge, Banana Split Spread, Vegan Vanilla & Choc Cheesecake and Choc Hazelnut Spread, and you can always find all my refined-sugar-free dessert recipes here.